Maximum Course Load Enrollment

 Incomplete - given at the instructor’s discretion to indicate that additional work is necessary to complete a course.
 It is not a substitute for an “F” grade, and no student may be failing a course at the time an “I” grade is awarded.
 To receive an “I” grade, the student should have satisfactorily completed a substantial portion of the required course work for the semester.
 Students have one year to resolve incomplete grades.
 In extenuating circumstances, exceptions may be requested Before an Incomplete can be assigned, the student and instructor must sign an agreement specifying the conditions required for removing the "I".

 Please note: It is your responsibility to report repeated courses to the advisor.
-It is to your advantage to complete the repeat form during the semester you repeat the course.
-Unless the form is received, all courses will contribute to the undergraduate retention GPA.
+It is to your advantage to complete the repeat form immediately following the semester you repeat the course.

-The Registrar reserves the right to adjust your record whenever a repeated course is discovered that has not been reported previously.
-This could result in your being ineligible for graduation or other recognition if adjustment of the record results in reducing your total credit hours or grade point average below acceptable levels.
+The Registrar reserves the right to adjust your record whenever a repeated course is discovered that has not been previously reported.
+This could result in ineligibility for graduation or other recognition if adjustment of the record results in reducing your total credit hours or grade point average below acceptable levels.
 Questions regarding the repeat policy should be directed to your academic advisor.